Skip to main content

 • If you are having parcels delivered, make sure you redirect them to a local shop, parcel locker or neighbour if you’re not going to be home.
 Many sweet shops and family food stores now take parcels for you to collect.
 Do not leave a visible note for couriers with instructions for where to leave your parcels.

-• Make sure you have a good lock on your shed and outside storage cupboards or have a camera fitted.
+• Make sure you have a good lock on your shed and outside storage cupboards.
+Consider fitting a camera or alarm to your shed.

 • Dispose of packaging from expensive items discreetly – break down large cardboard boxes and put them in your blue top bin.